Indu0943/Avsar/README.md

-# AVSAR - Animal Volunteer Services and Rescue
+# AVSAR - Animal welfare organisation

 A comprehensive web application for animal rescue organizations to manage adoptions, donations, memberships, and helpline services.